gillian-guide/gillian-guide.github.io/docs/ru/downgrading/index.md

-title: Даунгрейдинг
+title: Downgrading
-description: Даунгрейдинг радио и/или игры обратно на старую версию.
+description: Downgrading the radio and/or the game version back to the retail version.

-# Даунгрейдинг
+# Downgrading

 !!! warning ""
     Make sure the **prerequisites are met** and **preparation was done**.
 If you missed one of the steps, you may encounter issues when following the guide and won't receive support.
 This will not be repeated later.